JoelLucaAdams/aberlink/config/README.md

 1. Navigate to the `General Information` tab and copy the client secret which is located below the Description on the right hand side.
 Copy and save this variable to the `DISCORD_TOKEN`

 2. Naviage to the `Bot` tab and copy the name token located below the username and save it to the `DISCORD_CLIENT_SECRET`

+After setting up the config file open the command shell and type the following commands to configure the database for Django:

+1. `python3 manage.py makemigrations`

+2. `python3 manage.py sqlmigrate`

+3. `python3 manage.py migrate`